Derby Choral Union: The choir today

 The "home" of the Derby Choral Union is Derby Cathedral where three concerts are usually performed each season.
-The current Musical Director is Richard Dacey who is a graduate of the Royal School of Music, Fellow of the Royal College of Organists, Licentiate of the Royal Academy of Music and Associate of the Royal College of Music – as well as holding a Music Teachers' Certificate.
+The current musical director is Richard Dacey who is a graduate of the Royal School of Music, Fellow of the Royal College of Organists, Licentiate of the Royal Academy of Music and Associate of the Royal College of Music – as well as holding a Music Teachers' Certificate.

 The repertoire draws on traditional choral works by Handel, Mozart, Haydn, Bach and Dvořák as well as music by 20th-century and more contemporary composers such as Edward Elgar, William Walton, John Rutter, Karl Jenkins and Will Todd.
 A recent innovation was a "Jazz Choral Concert" in November 2011 at which Will Todd's Mass in Blue was performed at the Landau Forte College, Derby.

 The choir has enjoyed five successful overseas tours to Italy (2004 & 2005), Germany (2008), the Czech Republic (2011) and most recently to Hungary (2013) where DCU and friends gave two concerts in Budapest, performing two challenging pieces: Poulenc's Gloria and Duruflé's Requiem.

 One of the longest-serving members of the committee was Ken Spruce, who served as the Hon.
-Secretary of the choir from 1969 – 2000 and then as chairman from 2000–2009.
+Secretary of the choir from 1969 – 2000 and then as chairman from 2000 to 2009.
 In the early 1990s, he was appointed Chairman of the National Federation of Music Societies for the East Midlands region.
 In 2001 he was honoured with a Highly Commended Civic Award from the City of Derby for his outstanding work whilst he was secretary of the choir.

 One of the longest-serving members of the choir, Peter Haslam, died on 19 March 2012.
 He was a member of the bass section for over 50 years rarely missing a rehearsal or concert.
-He was chairman from 1962–1971 and was granted Life Membership in 1990.
+He was chairman from 1962 to 1971 and was granted Life Membership in 1990.
 In 1965, he published a booklet called "Derby Choral Union – The First Hundred Years" which has been an invaluable source of archival information for this article.

 A succession of first-class Musical Directors, a dedicated committee, an enthusiastic membership, a commitment to performances of the highest quality, and the ability to adapt to social changes over almost 150 years has ensured the survival of Derby Choral Union and made it one of the leading choral societies in the East Midlands region.